How to Refer

-- If the friend, work colleague or relative has talked about suicide or harming others, be clear with the person that you will need to notify someone in authority to help assist with the situation.
+Respect the student's right to reject the referral suggestion, however, if the student has talked about suicide or harming others, be clear that you will need to notify someone to help with the situation.